tytydraco/yessleep/out/I_Hid_in_an_Abandoned_Barn_I_Wasnt_Alone.md

 I could feel my eyes widen with terror.

-As she spoke, black droplets splattered onto my sleeve as she spoke.
+As she spoke, black droplets splattered onto my sleeve.
 My heart thumped hard against my ribs.
 Her lips furled into a smile.

 “I know you saw Ben.
 In there.”
 She motioned toward the other room.